spirali/spirali.github.io/content/blog/nelsie/index.md

 <img src="hello.png" style="border: 1px solid black" width="60%"/>
 </p>

-### Fragmented images
+### Multi-step slides from images

-Before we talk about why it makes sense to use a full-featured programming language for creating slides, let's take a step back and look at the step-by-step unveiling of an image.
+Before we talk about why it makes sense to use a full-featured programming language to create slides, let's take a step back and look at the step-by-step reveling of an image.
 This can be used for slides like the Git tutorial above.

-Fragmenting images works for SVG and OpenRaster images.
-The OpenRaster format is basically a pack of PNG files; it can be exported from all common image editors (Krita, GIMP).
+Gradual image revealing works for formats that support layers; in Nelsie: SVG and OpenRaster.
+The OpenRaster format is basically a pack of PNG files (each layer is a PNG image); it can be exported from all common image editors (Krita, GIMP).
-The important thing for us is that OpenRaster preserves layers.

 Consider the following examples with an OpenRaster image `logo.ora` with 3 layers.
 When opened in Krita it looks like this: